What Is The Best Face Mask For Me?

 New research is emerging daily on what materials filter the most efficiently.
 There is currently no definitively endorsed material to use, but there is lots of information about how to maximise efficiency of recommended materials.

-When considering breathability and filtration, the following are recommended;
+When considering breathability and filtration, the following score high.

 - Paper towels

-A single layer of fabric is rarely sufficient on its own so doubling or tripling up or layering different materials is a much better option.
-For extra protection, a layer of interfacing fabric is recommended too.
+A single layer of fabric is rarely sufficient on its own so doubling up or layering different materials is a much better option.
+For extra protection, a layer of interfacing fabric can be used too.